greyaz/EmbedAnything/README.md

 # EmbedAnything
 Embedding anything into Kanboard.
 This plugin allows you to add custom pages as boards in different projects.
+The following parameters will pass to your custom page as a URL query string:
+`?project_id=YOUR_PROJECT_ID&project_title=YOUR_PROJECT_TITLE&search=YOUR_KANBOARD_SEARCH_QUERY
+`

 ## Getting started
 1. Install from the Kanboard plugin manager directly.
 Or clone this repository to your plugin folder.